swapnilkant11/Pandemic-Tracker/README.md

 # Pandemic-Tracker Documentation

-A pandemic tracker using OOPS concept in C++ using data structures and algorithms.
+A pandemic tracker using OOPS concept in C++ using data structures and algorithms techniques.

 ## My assumptions while designing this system are:-